-A barely satisfactory answer will identify the most striking metaphors in the poem and describe the main theme of the poem - the feelings of the lyrical "I", and the comparison with the horses.
-The candidate must, in one way or another, comment on the relief in the last stanza, but will not necessarily use the correct vocabulary for literary analysis.
+A barely satisfactory answer will identify the most important literary trope in the poem: the metaphor, and describe the main theme of the poem - that we are using metaphors and idioms in our daily lives to describe the world.
+The candidate must, in one way or another, comment on the last and most complicated four lines, but will not necessarily use the correct vocabulary for literary analysis.

-A better answer will include the features above, in addition to reflecting more independently and precisely on the literary tropes in the poem.
-The candidate will also say something about the repetitions and the rhythm in the poem and reflect over what this has to say for the meaning of the text as a whole.
-The candidate gives an adequate interpretation of the relationship between the lyrical "T" and the horses, and discusses the relief in the last stanza.
+A better answer will include the features above in addition to reflecting more independently on the different metaphors in the poem.
+The candidate will also say something about the repetitions and the rhythm in the poem and reflect over what this means to the text as a whole.
+Here the candidate should say something about the form and structure of the text, i.e. that the poem may be split in to four blocks, and also give an interpretation of the last four lines.
 The candidate will demonstrate an adequate understanding of the author's use of literary devices.

-The best answers include the features mentioned above.
-Furthermore, the candidate presents a convincing interpretation of the poem, and presents an independent and plausible interpretation of the relief in the last stanza.
+The best answers will include the features mentioned above.
+In addition the candidate will comment on how the form and repetitions/rhythm influence the content.
+The candidate will also give a plausible interpretation of the last four lines, and relate the "conclusion" of the poem to the rest of the text.
 The best answers will also provide precise observations on the main features of the text based on a close reading of the text.